kubb-labs/kubb/docs/getting-started/configure.md

 - `kubb.config.js`
 - `kubb.config.mjs`
 - `kubb.config.cjs`
-- A `"kubb"` key in your package.json file.
-- A `.kubbrc` file written in JSON or YAML.
+- A `.kubbrc` file written in Javascript
-- A `.kubbrc.json` file.
-- A `.kubbrc.yaml` or `.kubbrc.yml` file.

-We recommend using the .ts format for the configuration file and importing the `defineConfig` utility function from `@kubb/core`.
+We recommend using the `.ts` format for the configuration file and importing the `defineConfig` utility function from `@kubb/core`.
 This helper provides TypeScript friendly type hints and autocompletion, which can help you avoid errors in the configuration.

 > [!TIP]